Old Hijazi Arabic

-Old Hijazi is a variety of Old Arabic attested in Hejaz (the western part of Saudi Arabia) from about the 1st century to the 7th century.
+Old Hijazi or Old Hejazi is a variety of Old Arabic attested in the Hejaz region in present-day Saudi Arabia from about the 1st to the 7th century.
 It is the variety thought to underlie the Quranic Consonantal Text (QCT) and in its later iteration was the prestige spoken and written register of Arabic in the Umayyad Caliphate.

 Classification

-Old Ḥijāzī is characterized by the innovative relative pronoun ʾallaḏī (ٱلَّذِي), ʾallatī (ٱلَّتِي), etc., which is attested once in the inscription JSLih 384 and is the common form in the QCT, as opposed to the form ḏ- which is otherwise common to Old Arabic.
+Old Hijazi is characterized by the innovative relative pronoun ʾallaḏī (ٱلَّذِي), ʾallatī (ٱلَّتِي), etc., which is attested once in the inscription JSLih 384 and is the common form in the QCT, as opposed to the form ḏ- which is otherwise common to Old Arabic.

-The infinitive verbal complement is replaced with a subordinating clause ʾan yafʿala, attested in the QCT and a fragmentary Dadanitic inscription.
+The infinitive verbal complement is replaced with a subordinating clause ʾan yafʿala ⟨أنْ يَفْعَلَ⟩, attested in the QCT and a fragmentary Dadanitic inscription.

 The QCT along with the papyri of the first century after the Islamic conquests attest a form with an l-element between the demonstrative base and the distal particle, producing from the original proximal set ḏālika and tilka.

 The emphatic interdental and lateral were realized as voiced, in contrast to Northern Old Arabic, where they were voiceless.